useAsync: A cleaner way to fetch data from APIs

 Since we need explicit control on our async call and also just want the async call to be executed on any event triggered instead of fetching on mount all the time, we have made slight changes in the code.

-• If immediate is true then the execute function will be called which is similar to our previous solution.
+function will be called which is similar to our previous solution. - If

 3. Fetch on params change